mstilkerich/rcmcarddav/doc/ADMIN-SETTINGS.md

     'rediscover_time' => '<Rediscover Time in Hours, Format HH[:MM[:SS]]>',
     ////// hide the account/addressbooks of this preset from CardDAV settings 'hide' => <true or false>,
+    ////// send basic authentication data to the server even before requested by the server 'preemptive_basic_auth' => <true or false>,
+    ////// disable verification of SSL certificate presented by CardDAV server 'ssl_noverify' => <true or false>,

     // Auto-discovered addressbook attributes
     //// optional attributes